Roughly between 2,500 and 5,00BC the “celestial cross” of equinoxes and solstices looked like this:

 The ram of Dyonisus – spring equinox

 During the last two millennia BC, the spring equinox was in the sign of Aries, the ram.
 And, as the ancient authors say: “The animal most commonly sacrificed to Dionysus was a ram.
 (Virg.
 Georg. ii.
 380, 395; Ov.
 Fast. i.
 357.)”.
-On an image below we see Thracian wine rhytons.
+In an image below we see Thracian wine rhytons.
 Not surprisingly, they show a goat (Capricorn) and a ram (Aeries).

 Thracian wine rhytons – a goat and a ram

 The ancient myths claim that Dionysus created the constellation of Aries.
 You can read some of the examples here.
-Regardless of the version of the story, there is always the same reason behind it – he had to kill this ram or catch it, in order to release the water of the river.
+Regardless of the version of the story, there is always the same reason behind it – he had to kill this ram or catch it, to release the water of the river.
 This theme of releasing of the “water” is a common light motif in virtually all the Indo-European myths related to the spring equinox, whether it is Mithra slaying the bull, St. George slaying the dragon, or Horus slaying the Apep snake.
-As for the last two, sometimes we also see Dyonisus with the same hand gesture as the St. George or Horus holding their spears.
+As for the last two, sometimes we also see Dyonisus with the same hand gesture as St. George or Horus holding their spears.

 The panther of Dyonisus – the summer solstice

 Moving on to the summer solstice, we see the Sun rising in Leo.
 Perhaps this is the reasoning behind all those images of Dionysus riding the leopard (or sometimes a tiger/panther).
 At other times we see the snake, Hydra, a constellation close to Leo.
 The presence of tigers and leopards points to the eastern origins of the myth.
 This was also the opinion of the ancient Greek authors.
-They saw the origins of Dyonisus cult ‘in the far east’, from Anatolia to Arabia.
+They saw the origins of the Dyonisus cult ‘in the far east’, from Anatolia to Arabia.